 How do You Prove Diminished Value in a Car Insurance Claim?

 Depending on the make, model, year, and amenities, the diminished value of your vehicle could be many thousands of dollars.
 In Florida, the plaintiff (claimant) carries the burden of proving the diminished value of their vehicle.
-This means that you (and your car accident lawyer, if you have one) must document your vehicle’s diminution.
+This means that you (and your Fort Lauderdale car accident lawyer, if you have one) must document your vehicle’s diminution.

 Proving diminution can present a significant challenge, especially to a vehicle owner.
 Some collision damage repair shops can estimate your car’s value with and without having undergone damage and repair.
 However, the insurance company may not accept this assessment.

-Ideally, you can call on a certified vehicle appraiser or another recognized industry expert to handle the research for you.
-These professionals have extensive knowledge of vehicle markets, particularly in your area, as well as the ability to analyze collision damage and the quality of completed repairs.
+Ideally, you’ll be able to call on a certified vehicle appraiser or another recognized industry expert to handle the research for you.
+These professionals have extensive knowledge of vehicle markets, particularly in your area, and the ability to analyze collision damage and the quality of completed repairs.

 Car accident lawyers have access to such subject matter experts if you struggle to find someone who can verify your diminution to the insurance company’s satisfaction.